ingadhoc/odoo-argentina-ee/account_ux/README.rst

 #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
 #.
 Add button to cancel paid invoices that don't have related payments.
 This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.
 #.
 Add by default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
 It also choose the salesperson when creating invoices from stock.picking
 #.
+Make origin always visible on invoices.
+By default odoo only make it visible when it has a value.
+The issue is that a user can delete the value but can't restore it again.
+We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
+#.
+Agregamos opción para que al cancelar conciliaciones con asiento de ajuste de diferencia de cambio, este último, en vez de revertirse, se borre.
+Esto además permite desconciliar en casos donde por defecto no se pueda (esto es un bug).
+Para activar este borrado se debe crear parámetro "delete_exchange_rate_entry" con valor "True"
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.